What is Japanese Knotweed?

 As an invasive species with the ability to cause such damage, there is strict legislation in place around the disposal and control of Japanese Knotweed.

-It is not a legal requirement to report Japanese Knotweed, however if you are selling your home, it is a legal requirement to declare Japanese Knotweed within the TA6 form and if it is, you also need to provide a Japanese Knotweed management plan in order to satisfy mortgage lender requirements.
+It is not a legal requirement to report Japanese Knotweed, however if you are selling your home, it is a legal requirement to declare Japanese Knotweed within the TA6 form and if it is, you also need to provide a Japanese Knotweed removal plan in order to satisfy mortgage lender requirements.

 Is it illegal to have Japanese Knotweed on my land?